Self-Modifying Code in Open-Ended Evolutionary Systems: The Allagmatic Method for Open-Ended Evolutionary Systems

-The model building blocks or general principles to be captured with the allagmatic method are specifically evolving entities, entity lifetime parameters, co-evolutionary operations of entities and environment, and combinatorial interactions.
+The model building blocks or general concepts to be captured with the allagmatic method are specifically: evolving entities, entity lifetime parameters, co-evolutionary operations of entities and environment, and combinatorial interactions.